blundin/brianlundin.com/src/_posts/2019-01-25-goodbye-facebook-hello-web.md

 title: Goodbye Facebook, Hello Web!
 subtitle: I’m leaving Facebook soon, and here is how to keep up with me
 date: 2019-01-25 14:40:03 -0600
-description: I’m leaving Facebook soon, so here are six ways to keep up with me.
+description: I’m leaving Facebook soon, so here are five ways to keep up with me.
 categories:
 tags: social-media
 ---